 These reviews should be conducted by a cross-functional mix of participants who examine this evidence to determine whether to:

-authorize the next phase of the project
+authorize the next phase of the effort

-cancel the project
+cancel the endeavor

-Through this focus, gates provide accountability on progress towards delivering on the project's commitments while assuring that the associated risks and issues are being reduced over time.
+Through this focus, gates provide accountability on progress towards delivering on commitments while assuring that the associated risks and issues are being reduced over time.
 This focus is essential for stakeholders to trust that desired products will be delivered within cost, schedule, delivery, and quality targets.
 Review results should include a summary of the status of actions identified at prior reviews, a report of the progress being made in mitigating risk over time, and a description of changes from previously established baselines that could affect stakeholders.

 The detailed definitions of these gates will always be technology, business, and product dependent.
 The over-arching philosophy is that they should provide synchronization mechanisms that assure that all the necessary planning and coordination has been accomplished across all performing organizations.
 Too often, organizations instead chose to employ a 'dog and pony' shows whose primary intention is to assure management that they are making progress, rather than providing firm go/no go decisions for proceeding to the next gate